 Recreation Therapy for Troubled Teens

-We don’t believe that teens are troubled, but we recognize that they have had trouble adapting to life transitions and coping with stress in a healthy way.
+We don’t believe that teens are struggling, but we recognize that they have had trouble adapting to life transitions and coping with stress in a healthy way.
 The cycle of negative emotions and risky behaviors in teens is reinforced by a loss of interest in healthy social activities they used to enjoy.
-Giving troubled teens opportunities to participate in recreation therapy helps them find meaning in positive experiences and develop a positive sense of identity.
+Giving struggling teens opportunities to participate in recreation therapy helps them find meaning in positive experiences and develop a positive sense of identity.

 What Is Recreation Therapy?